-There is a growing buzz around website personalization these days.
-Most companies realize the importance of personalization.
-But they aren't sure of the best way to approach it.
+That’s why there is a growing buzz around website personalization.
+Most companies realize the importance of creating a personalized experience, but they aren't sure of the best way to approach it.

 2. What Messaging Changes and When

-For example, women may shop for their clothes online based on size and color while men might shop for apparel based on price.
+For example, women may shop for their clothes online based on size and color, while men might shop for apparel based on price.
 Once you determine whether your website visitor is male or female, you can serve up content or products based on the way they typically shop or gather information online.

 3. Message Management